FooBarWidget/encrypted_cookie_store/README.markdown

 EncryptedCookieStore is written for Rails 2.3.
 Other versions of Rails have not been tested.

-*Note*: This is _not_ Thoughtbot's EncryptedCookieStore.
+**Note**: This is _not_ ThinkRelevance's EncryptedCookieStore.
 In the Rails 2.0 days they wrote an EncryptedCookieStore, but it seems their repository had gone defunct and their source code lost.
 This EncryptedCookieStore written from scratch by Phusion.

 Installation and usage
 ----------------------